About Hereditary ATTR Amyloidosis

 Learn More About Polyneuropathy of hATTR Amyloidosis

-Amyloidosis is a group of diseases that causes your body to make abnormal proteins that misfold (called amyloids).
+Amyloidosis is a group of diseases that causes your body to produce abnormal proteins that misfold (called amyloids).
 These can build up in tissues and organs, leading to a range of symptoms and complications.

 Hereditary ATTR (hATTR) is an inherited kind of amyloidosis caused by abnormal transthyretin proteins